-Teaching staff: prof. dr. P.B.A.
-(Peter-Ben) Smit (VU/UU) and prof. dr. H.S.
-(Rick) Benjamins (PThU)
+Teaching staff: Professor dr. P.B.A.
+(Peter-Ben) Smit (VU/UU) and Professor dr. H.S.
+(Rick) Benjamins (PThU).

 Teaching methods: Assignments, presentations, responses and discussions.

-Participation and registration: Once you have created a personal account on this website and have logged-in, you can register for this Research Seminar by clicking the green “Register for this item” button on the right.
+Participation and registration: Once you have created a personal account on this website and have logged in, you can register for this Research Seminar by clicking the green “Register for this item” button on the right.
 If you participated in this Research Seminar in the previous academic year, please register again for the new academic year.

 Costs: Participation is free for ReMA students and PhD candidates registered at NOSTER or at any other research school in the Humanities.
-For others the fees are €125.
+For others, the fees are €125.
 For more information about membership and costs, click here (for ReMA students) or here (for PhD candidates).